Routledge

-Routledge (/ˈraʊtlɪdʒ/ ROWT-lij) is a British multinational publisher.
+Routledge (/ˈraʊtlɪdʒ/ ROWT-lij) is an English multinational publisher.
 It was founded in 1836 by George Routledge, and specialises in providing academic books, journals and online resources in the fields of the humanities, behavioural science, education, law, and social science.

-The company publishes approximately 1,800 journals and 5,000 new books each year and their backlist encompasses over 70,000 titles.
-Routledge is claimed to be the largest global academic publisher within humanities and social sciences.
+The company publishes approximately 1,800 journals and 5,000 new books each year, and its backlist encompasses over 140,000 titles.
+Routledge is claimed to be the largest global academic publisher within the humanities and social sciences.

-In 1998, Routledge became a subdivision and imprint of its former rival, Taylor & Francis Group (T&F), as a result of a £90-million acquisition deal from Cinven, a venture capital group which had purchased it two years previously for £25 million.
+In 1998, Routledge became a subdivision and imprint of its former rival, Taylor & Francis Group (T&F), as a result of a £90 million acquisition deal from Cinven, a venture capital group that had purchased it two years previously for £25 million.
 Following the merger of Informa and T&F in 2004, Routledge became a publishing unit and major imprint within the Informa "academic publishing" division.
-Routledge is headquartered in the main T&F office in Milton Park, Abingdon, Oxfordshire and also operates from T&F offices globally including in Philadelphia, Melbourne, New Delhi, Singapore, and Beijing.
+Routledge is headquartered in the main T&F office at Milton Park in Abingdon, Oxfordshire; it also operates from T&F offices globally, including in Philadelphia, Melbourne, New Delhi, Singapore, and Beijing.